Ever

 The Immunity's

 People Enjoy.
-There

-Is Long A List.
+A List.

-Immunity -
+.Legal Immunity - the

-the concept of a
+concept of a

-person or entity
+person or

-being immune from
+immune from

 legal